-Position of Enumerator By the front door access to the site building (Photograph 1).
-Head Counts Record all people walking into and out of the site building as separate inbound and outbound head counts.
-These head counts are to be used to factor up the inbound and outbound interview samples at this site to 100%.
+Position of Enumerator By the front door to the site building (Photograph 1).
+Head Count (Inbound) Record all people walking into the site building as an inbound head count.
+This head count is to be used to factor up the inbound interview sample at this site to 100%.
 All Mode Interviews All people that walk into the site building should be asked the (Inbound) following question: "For this particular journey, which of the following has been your main method of transport (by distance)?
-Vehicle Molling Walking Ovela Cycle Scooter Bus Bus Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+Vehicle Walking Cycle Scooter • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or were you dropped off?"
 If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
 If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "cycle" then record as a pedal cycle arrival.
 If the answer is "scooter" then record as a scooter arrival.
 If the answer is "bus" then record as a bus passenger arrival.
 If the answer is "train" then record as a train passenger arrival.
 NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
 All Mode Interviews All people that walk out of the site building should be asked (Outbound) the following question: "For this particular journey, which of the following will be your main method of transport (by distance)?
-Vehicle Walking • Cycle Scooter • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+Vehicle Walking Cycle Scooter • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or are you being picked up?"
 If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
 If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.

 If the answer is "walking" then record as a pedestrian departure.
 If the answer is "cycle" then record as a pedal cycle departure.
 If the answer is "scooter" then record as a scooter departure.
 If the answer is "bus" then record as a bus passenger departure.
 If the answer is "train" then record as a train passenger departure.
-NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when Special Conditions groups of people depart from the site together.
-None
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people depart from the site together.
+Special Conditions None